nattsp/LanguageModelPresentation/TextPredictionNataliePhillips.md

 Language model overview
 ========================================================

-This prototype is built on publically available information.
+This prototype is built on publicly available information.
 The corpus of documents come from mixed sources comprised of blogs, news articles, and twitter feeds.

 File    |   File size   |   Number of lines |   Longest text length